Sign3labs/sdk-integration-guide/README.md

  - Fixed crash issue in android 6 & 7 devices.
  - Fixed native code issue on some devices.
  - Fixed camera supported FPS, BioMetricStatus issue.
- - Now, EventMetrics will be triggered only in case of failure.
  - Sign3 APIs now require a minimum SDK version of 23, apps targeting below this version must enclose Sign3 API calls within conditional checks.
 ### 3.1.0
  - bug fixing for Root detection.